TTTaevas/osu-api-v1-js/README.md

 ### getURL

-`getURL` is an Object with many straight-forward functions that allow you to get an URL to an image (beatmap cover, profile picture...) or an URL that interacts with the osu! game client. (opening osu!direct, spectate a user...)
+`getURL` is an Object with many straight-forward functions that allow you to get a URL to an image (beatmap cover, profile picture...) or a URL that interacts with the osu! game client. (opening osu!direct, spectate a user...)

 ```javascript
 // Get the URL of a Beatmap's rectangular cover